 The Understood Team is made up of passionate writers and editors.
 Many of them have kids who learn and think differently.

-David Kessler, MA is a therapist who specializes in ADHD, learning disabilities, and trauma.
+David Kessler, MA, LPC is a therapist who specializes in ADHD, learning disabilities, and trauma.